glidernet/ogn-live/README.md

 ## Backend

-The backend code is not public.
+The backend code used in production is not yet public.
+However there is a alternative backend [ogn-live-backend](https://github.com/Meisterschueler/ogn-live-backend).

 ### AJAX endpoints